-We are just about to complete post-production on Karen Martinez's DREAMS IN TRANSIT, a poetic documentary reflecting on the theme of identity and contemporary migration.
-The filmmaker, a Trinidadian based in London, returns to the Caribbean to explore what 'home' really means and where it is that both migrants and non-migrants might be said to 'belong', especially in the age of cheap air travel and Skype.
+Karen Martinez's DREAMS IN TRANSIT, a poetic documentary reflecting on the theme of identity and contemporary migration, premiered to much acclaim at the Trinidad & Tobago Film Festival in September 2015.
+In the film, the narrator, a Trinidadian based in London, returns to the Caribbean to explore what 'home' really means and where it is that both migrants and non-migrants might be said to 'belong', especially in the age of cheap air travel and Skype.
 The film uses a kaleidoscopic approach that mixes interviews, actuality, a meditative narration delivered by the actor Martina Laird that finds inspiration from Derek Walcott and Martin Carter, and the mysterious presence of a 'dream woman'.
 An evocative acoustic score is supplied by acclaimed composer Dominique Le Gendre, another London-based Trinidadian.
 The film was funded by the Trinidad Film Company.
-Running time is 30 mins.
-Trailer coming soon.
+Running time is 29 mins.

 Andy Lambert has crafted four brand new MUTE films, our series that strips film-making down to its most basic elements with each film obeying three strict rules: